forem/forem/docs/getting-started/architecture.md

 We also user server-side caching [Rails caching](https://guides.rubyonrails.org/caching_with_rails.html).
 Any time you see `Rails.cache` or `<%= cache ... %>`, this is code affected in production by caching.

-## We use inline CSS and defered scripts for usage performance improvements
+## We use inline CSS and deferred scripts for usage performance improvements

 To avoid blocking initial render, we put critical path CSS inline in the HTML and we user `defer` so the user is not waiting on extra assets.
 This means we have some constraints about how we can use JavaScript to affect the layout.
-In many cases we should not attempt to do this.
+In many cases, we should not attempt to do this.

 ## We attempt to reduce our bundle size

-We use [PreactJs](https://preactjs.com/), a lightweight alternative to ReactJs, and generally we try to reduce our bundle size with approaches such as [dynamic imports](https://dev.to/goenning/how-we-reduced-our-initial-jscss-size-by-67-3ac0).
+We use [PreactJs](https://preactjs.com/), a lightweight alternative to ReactJs, and generally, we try to reduce our bundle size with approaches such as [dynamic imports](https://dev.to/goenning/how-we-reduced-our-initial-jscss-size-by-67-3ac0).

 ## Worst technical debt